ricohr/MTP-reference/en/property/0xD80E_SleepMode.md

 ## Overview

-Acquire or set whether the camera is in sleep mode.<BR>
+Set or fetch whether the camera is in sleep mode.<BR>
 Sleep mode is a state that stops processing for video output and reduces heat buildup and power consumption.<BR>
 When in sleep mode, the LED uses a special flashing pattern (gradient flashing) that is different from the pattern used when transferring data.